MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 # Case study

-A complete case study illustrating how we work with longitudinal data and how midfieldr supports the process.
-In subsequent articles, many of the topics introduced here are more fully developed.

-## Outline

-The work is organized in three major sections.
+We illustrate using midfieldr and other R packages to work with longitudinal student data, focusing on the overall process (leaving R package details to subsequent articles).
+The work is organized in three major topics:

-1. Refining the student records—generally independent of the case specifics
+1. Obtaining a credible population and filtering the records to match.
-2. Obtaining the metric—depends on one’s programs, metrics, and groupings.
+2. Manipulating the data to produce the desired metric and groupings.
-3. Conditioning the results for dissemination—depends on one’s audience and rhetorical goals.
+3. Conditioning the results for dissemination in tables and charts.

 ### *Scope*

-*Records.*   Data: `student, term,` and `degree` from midfielddata.
+*Records.*   Data: `student, term,` and `degree` from midfielddata, filtered for data sufficiency, restricted to degree-seeking students, and excluding post-baccalaureate records.
-Filter for data sufficiency and degree seeking; exclude records later than a student’s first degree term.

-*Population.*   The set of unique IDs from the above records.
+*Population.*   The set of unique student IDs from the above records.

 *Programs.*   Data: `cip` from midfieldr.
 We study four Engineering
 majors: Civil, Electrical, Industrial/Systems, and Mechanical.

-*Metric.*   Program *stickiness:* the ratio \small (S) of the number of graduates of a program \small (N\_\textrm{grad}) to the number ever enrolled in the program \small (N\_\textrm{ever}).
+*Quantitative metric.*   Program *stickiness:* the ratio \small (S) of the number of graduates of a program \small (N\_\textrm{grad}) to the number ever enrolled in the program \small (N\_\textrm{ever}).

 \small S = \frac{\small N\_\textrm{grad}}{\small N\_\textrm{ever}} =
 \frac{\small\mathrm{number\\ of\\ graduates\\ of\\ a\\
 program}}{\small\mathrm{number\\ ever\\ enrolled\\ in\\ the\\ program}}

-“Ever-enrolled” means that students at some point decided to seek a degree in that program.
-Stickiness reports the likelihood that such students will “stick to” and graduate from that program ([Ohland et al.
-2012](#ref-Ohland+Orr+others:2012)).
+However a student finds their way to a program (just entering college, transferring, or switching majors), the program has an opportunity to see the student through to graduation.
+Stickiness is the fraction of students a program entices to “stick to” it through completion ([Ohland et al. 2012](#ref-Ohland+Orr+others:2012)).

 *Blocs.*   The metric requires two blocs: students ever enrolled in the programs; and timely graduates of the programs.

 *Groupings.*   Group the findings by program, race/ethnicity, and sex.

-*Dissemination.*   Exclude groupings too small to preserve anonymity.
+*Dissemination.*   Exclude groupings too small to preserve anonymity;
-Edit column names to suit the audience.
-Condition/transform data as needed for tables or charts.
+edit column names to suit the audience; condition/transform data as needed for tables or charts.

-### *Terminology*
+### *Definitions*

-Definitions critical to understanding our data manipulation process.
+For understanding our data manipulation process.

 - The population is usually expected to be *degree-seeking,* i.e., attempting to complete a program.